List of Diamond-certified albums in Canada

-The following diamond-certified albums in Canada have sold at least one million units (individual CDs, tapes or LPs) as determined by Canadian Recording Industry Association, the national music recording sales certification agency.
+The following Diamond-certified albums in Canada have sold at least one million units (individual CDs, tapes or LPs) as determined by Canadian Recording Industry Association, the national music recording sales certification agency.

-The first million-selling album in Canada was declared in May 1978 as Rumours by the British band Fleetwood Mac.
-17 years later, that album was honoured for sales of a second million units.
+The first million-selling album in Canada was declared in May 1978 as Rumours by the British-American band Fleetwood Mac.
+Michael Jackson's "Thriller" album is the first in Canada to achieve both double and triple Diamond certification.

 Diamond albums

 The following albums have sold at least one million units within Canada.
-This certification has been attained by 18 Canadian albums, representing 11 artists and one compilation album.
-A Canadian artist, Céline Dion, holds the record for the most diamond albums, having had six albums reach this sales status in Canada.
+This certification has been attained by 18 Canadian albums, representing 11 artists and a compilation album.
+The Canadian singer Celine Dion holds the record for the most Diamond albums with six in Canada.

 Double Diamond albums

 Double diamond awards are issued to albums that have sold two million units, representing the highest-selling music albums in Canadian history.
 Only two Canadian artists, Alanis Morissette and Shania Twain, have attained this level of certification; Twain and Pink Floyd are the only two artists to have reached it with more than one album.